 Address: 321 W Fourth Street | Website: Jeffrey Adams on Fourth

-Prices are resonable, with most items on the menu costing between $15 and $25.
+Prices are reasonable, with most items on the menu costing between $15 and $25.
 Most of the entrees are American favorites, including pasta, seafood, and burgers.
-There’s something on the menu for even the pickiest of eaters!
+As you can see by the photos, I love their sandwiches.

 Address: 871 W Fourth Street | Website: Old Fourth Street Filling Station

 The menu is budget-friendly, as most entrees cost around $15.
-This is one of the most affordable places to eat in downtown Winston-Salem, but the food is anything but subpar.
+This is one of the most affordable places to eat in downtown Winston-Salem, but the food is spectacular.
 The casual restaurant serves everything from chicken and waffles to fried okra.